Skip to content

 Picking software isn't just a matter of choosing the lowest-cost option.
 (If it were, we'd all just do some quick math and be done with it, rather than scrolling through comparisons like this one.)
 But price is a big factor, and here's what the math says: Microsoft Bookings is a lot cheaper than Calendly.

-For Microsoft Bookings, you'll pay as little as $6/month per user.
+For Microsoft Bookings, you'll pay as little as $7.20/month per user.
 This fee also includes access to the rest of the Microsoft 365 family of apps, like Teams, OneDrive, Outlook, Word, Excel, PowerPoint, and dozens more.
 Calendly costs $12/month, or $20/month per user for teams.
-That means a 20-person team will pay $400/month to use Calendly, while the same team using Microsoft Bookings will pay as little as $120/month—while getting access to a broader set of Microsoft tools.
+That means a 20-person team will pay $400/month to use Calendly, while the same team using Microsoft Bookings will pay as little as $144/month—while getting access to a broader set of Microsoft tools.

 Calendly is easier to use

-Setting up Bookings is easy if you're already a part of the Microsoft 365 ecosystem.
+Let's start with an area of strength for Microsoft Bookings: integration with other Microsoft products.
+If you already have a Microsoft 365 subscription and rely on Outlook for your email and calendar, setting up Bookings is easy.
 If you're not, good luck: it's a clunky process.
 You'll need to sign up for Microsoft 365; once you've done so, it's entirely unclear how to get to Bookings.
-(Eventually, I found out that clicking the unlabeled dots in the top left corner brought me to a list of Microsoft apps).
+(Eventually, I found out that clicking the unlabeled dots in the top-left corner brings you to a list of Microsoft apps that includes Bookings.)

 The Microsoft 365